📑 On this page

 Experiencing a Bloated Battery?
 Contact Esmond Service Centre Today!

 Enjoyed this comprehensive bloated battery guide?
-Follow our FaceBook page, Linkedin profile or Instagram account for more expert insights and practical tips on cutting-edge technology.
+Follow our Facebook page, LinkedIn profile or Instagram account for more expert insights and practical tips on cutting-edge technology.

 If your laptop battery is swollen or you're noticing early signs, don't delay!
 Contact Esmond Service Centre for prompt professional consultation and safe battery replacements.

-Esmond Service Centre's certified technicians can diagnose and fix it fast — free diagnostics, repairs from $65.
+Esmond Service Centre's experienced technicians can diagnose and fix it fast — free diagnostics, repairs from $65.